|Rewards Rating:||4.1 / 5|

 Is the Hilton Honors card worth it?

 The Hilton Honors Amex offers some of the best hotel benefits available for a hotel card with no annual fee.
 If you frequent Hilton properties, it is a great way to rack up a few extra points on the spending you already do – and fast-track your way to your next reward night.
 Plus, you’ll enjoy a few elite status benefits on your next stay.
 On top of that, the card is currently offering one of its highest welcome bonuses to date.
-If you’ve been itching to get back to rewards travel in 2021, the Hilton Amex is absolutely worth a look.
+If you are itching to get back to rewards travel in 2022, the Hilton Amex is absolutely worth a look.

 See Related: 5 tips for choosing the right hotel credit card, Is it worth it to transfer Hilton hotel points to American Airlines?